Sometimes, a heart attack is the result of spontaneous tearing in the coronary artery wall.

 The artery wall has three layers and when a tear occurs, blood can pass through the innermost layer and become trapped and bulge inward.
 This narrows or blocks the artery and can cause a heart attack because blood flow can’t reach the heart muscle.
 When this type of tear happens without warning, it’s called spontaneous coronary artery dissection (SCAD).

 Researchers aren’t sure what causes SCAD, but patients are often women who are otherwise healthy, with few or no risk factors for heart disease.
 Scientists think it’s likely that multiple factors may cause SCAD, such as abnormalities in the arteries, genetics, hormonal influences or inflammatory issues.
 These may be made worse by stressors in a person’s environment.

 Recent studies have also shown many SCAD patients also have fibromuscular dysplasia, a condition that causes abnormal cell growth in the arteries that can cause narrowing, beading or tearing in the artery walls, or aneurysm.

-That’s why recognizing the symptoms of a heart attack is so crucial for SCAD patients.
+Although SCAD can cause a life-threatening heart attack, SCAD patients don’t typically have other heart disease risk factors.
+That’s why recognizing the symptoms of a heart attack is crucial for SCAD patients.
 Warning signs may include chest pain or pressure, shortness of breath, profuse sweating and dizziness.

 Dr. Naesha Parks began her journey with SCAD in 2008, just ten days after giving birth to her son.
 Her doctors discovered that she had a coronary artery dissection which required open heart surgery.
 Here's her amazing story: